← All care gaps

 In hard-to-treat depression, undiagnosed sleep apnoea should be considered as a contributor.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 93% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 93% of the time it should have happened.

 Build a checklist for your own care →